As Tensions Rise Over Defense Costs, U.S. Walks Out Of Talks With South Korea

 In an escalating dispute over how much allies should pay the U.S. to station troops on their soil, U.S. negotiators walked out on talks with South Korea in Seoul on Tuesday, as the two sides staked out vastly differing positions and accused the other side of being unreasonable.

-The Trump administration reportedly is demanding that Seoul, a key ally, contribute around $5 billion this year to cover the cost of the roughly 28,500 U.S. troops based in South Korea.
+The Trump administration reportedly is demanding that Seoul, a key ally, contribute around $5 billion for the coming year to cover the cost of the roughly 28,500 U.S. troops based in South Korea.
 That's more than five times what South Korea agreed to contribute earlier this year, and Seoul is pushing back hard.
 South Korean and U.S. officials would not confirm the amount to NPR.

-The defense cost issue is putting stress not seen in years on a decades-old alliance, and drawing attention to the difficulty of putting a dollar value on the broad costs and benefits involved in military alliances.
+The defense cost issue is putting stress not seen in years on a decades-old alliance and is drawing attention to the difficulty of putting a dollar value on the broad costs and benefits involved in military alliances.

 At the heart of the issue is the Trump administration's contention that wealthy allies, including South Korea, are "freeloading" off the U.S. and spending too little for their own defense.
-Trump has suggested that U.S. troops could be withdrawn from the Korean peninsula.
+Trump has suggested that U.S. troops could be withdrawn from the Korean Peninsula.

 Seoul says the subject of removing forces has not come up in negotiations, and a law passed last year by the U.S. Congress prevents the president from reducing troop strength in South Korea without a determination by the secretary of defense that such a move is in America's national security interest.